gplepage/lsqfit/doc/html/_sources/overview.rst.txt

 which looks quite similar to the fit above, using the approximate correlation matrix (with an SVD cut).

+:class:`lsqfit.nonlinear_fit` will apply an SVD cut if keyword parameter ``svdcut`` is set.
+Another way to implement SVD cuts is using :meth:`gvar.svd` to modify the fit data before it is fit.

 ``y`` has Unknown Errors
 -------------------------